Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Tagsatzberechnung bei Projekteinstieg des Beneficiary während der Berichtsperiode

-Thank you very much for your mail Your Europe Direct reply no #3775306.
-I confirm that the question refers to the calculation of personnel costs under Horizon Europe for beneficiaries who accede to the grant agreement after the start of the action.
-As you say, the calculation of the maximum declarable day-equivalents takes into consideration the length of employment of the person during the reporting period but, it is not clear for me what would be the case for personnel already employed by the beneficiary before acceding to the GA.
+The question refers to the calculation of personnel costs under Horizon Europe for beneficiaries who accede to the grant agreement after the start of the action.
+The calculation of the maximum declarable day-equivalents takes into consideration the length of employment of the person during the reporting period, but it is not clear for me what would be the case for personnel already employed by the beneficiary before acceding to the GA.

 In the example given: